CMU-CREATE-Lab/timemachine-creator/README.txt

 3. On both server and clients:
  3.a mkdir ~/jobs
+ 3.b sudo mount -t glusterfs hal:/hal-shared-disk ~/jobs
+4. On server, give write permissions to everybody
+ 4.a sudo chmod -R a+rwx ~/jobs
- 3.b sudo mount -t glusterfs hal:/hal-shared-disk ~/jobs Now put the tmca files and datasets inside ~/jobs.
+Now put the tmca files and datasets inside ~/jobs.